-Are you considering to do some home renovations or maybe starting out on a plan for your new home?
+Are you considering doing some home renovations or maybe starting out on a plan for your new home?
 One very important aspect that is generally overlooked is the safety of your stairway in and around your home.
-While it might seem like a lot of work, safety and especially balustrade safety regulations in South Africa should always be your and the contractor’s first priority.
+While it might seem like a lot of work, it is worthwhile investigating.
+Safety and especially balustrade safety regulations in South Africa should always be your and the contractor’s first priority.
 Our range of Frameless Glass Balustrades are made up of the following 3 options:

 Common causes of stairway falls